dan-1d/asyncio/_posts/2021-01-01-discus-launched-radio-controlled-gliders.md

 # Acquiring

 DLGs are most often constructed as high-performance aircraft, typically hand-built in the numbers of "dozens per year" by each manufacturer (of a few people in total size).
 Typical construction is carbon fiber and epoxy with special foam-cores for wings and tails.
+The 1.5 meter wingspan aircraft weight between 200-260 grams, typically!
+Not only that, but they also are able to withstand extreme forces during launch.

 They are expensive to the uninitiated, with new models ranging in price from USD$680 to $1000.
 Luckily, most pilots new to the hobby buy a previously-loved used model for between $250-$500.
 The floor price rarely drops below this, so they are often resold after the addition takes hold.
 There are a few models cheaper than this, and while they might be suitable in some situations, it is generally much more desirable to own a contemporary composite-built glider.
 They fly better, are much more durable, and have better resale value.

 A few bold individuals decide to create their own DLG from scratch.
 This is not for the faint-of-heart, but is certainly possible!